Sign up for our newswire newsletter

 An Introduction to IMEX’s First-Timer Campaign

-Ahead of this year’s IMEX America, IMEX Group launched a new campaign dedicated to welcoming first-timers to the tradeshow floor, recognizing that not only are many young people entering the industry, but seasoned professionals are continuously making career shifts into meetings and events.
+Ahead of last year’s IMEX America, IMEX Group launched a new campaign dedicated to welcoming first-timers to the tradeshow floor, recognizing that not only are many young people entering the industry, but seasoned professionals are continuously making career shifts into meetings and events.
 And no matter where you are in the development of your career, attending the industry’s largest tradeshow of the year for the first time can be daunting.

 Carina Bauer, CEO of the IMEX Group